alishamujumale/Recipe-Management-Website-Personal-Recipe-Book/readme.md

-This is a website for recipe management system. where each user login and access and ads recipes
+This is a website for recipe management system. where each user login and can maintain there own personal recipe book by adding editing and deleting recipes.